evanw/esbuild/README.md

 * I don't personally want to run a large community project, so I'm not looking for contributions at this time.
 * The code in this repo isn't intended to be built upon.
 I'm may change the internals in a backwards-incompatible way at any time to improve performance or introduce new features.

+There is now some documentation about the architecture and about certain subtleties in the code here: [docs/architecture.md](docs/architecture.md).
+I hope it will be helpful for those interested in learning more about how the code works.

 ## Install

 A prebuilt binary can be installed using npm: